AresValley/Artemis-DB/static/302/description.md

-MPT1327 (Ministry of Posts and Telegraph 1327) is a signaling protocol standard for analog trunked radio
+Monitor-2 is a Russian 3u Cubesat used for cosmic flare observation.
+It is most likely only active when above Russia.